Azure-Samples/azure-ai-vision-sdk/samples/swift/face/FaceAnalyzerSample/README.md

 ## Build and run sample App

 1. Download the sample App folder.
 Double click the .xcodeproj file.
 This will open the project in Xcode.
 2. Add package dependency through Swift Package Manager, as mentioned before.
-You should add both AzureAIVisionFace.xcframework and AzureAIVisionCore.xcframework into the project.
+You should add both AzureAIVisionFaceUI.xcframework and AzureAIVisionCore.xcframework into the project.
 If you failed to use Swift Package Manager to add the frameworks, Please consider using alternative ways like cloning the source Git repositories or CocoaPods in [Set up the environment](#set-up-the-environment).
 3. Set the App bundle identifier and developer team in "XCode -> Targets -> Signing & Capabilities" using your Apple developer account information.
 4. Now attach your phone to the Mac.
 You should get prompt on the phone asking you to "Trust" the Mac.
 Enable the trust.
 5. The phone should now show up in the Xcode top bar.
 Your iPhone name should be visible.